google/dart-scissors/README.md

   - scissors
   ```

-Please only setup sCiSSors's transformer on projects you know respect sCiSSors'
-conventions and limitations.

-You can optionally point sCiSSors to your local `sassc` install (hint: install
+- You can optionally point sCiSSors to your local [`sassc`](https://github.com/sass/sassc) install (hint: install
   with `brew install sassc`) and provide it with extra args:

   ```
   transformers: